top of page

 After two years of rate-driven hesitation, the U.S. commercial real estate (CRE) market is roaring back.
 The CBRE projects total CRE investment volume will reach $562 billion in 2026, a 16% surge from 2024 levels and nearly matching the pre-pandemic peak of 2019.

 This is not a slow recovery.
-It’s a capital market reset — and the sponsors who move early will dominate the next cycle.
+It’s a capital market reset.
+The sponsors who move early will dominate the next cycle.

 Investment Volume Trend (2010–2026)